 Overview

-Media is 24/7, 365, and always changing.
+Even as we think that media has already occupied our every waking minute, it continues to grow and evolve, and change is happening at a frenetic pace.
 The Department of Media Studies and Production is dedicated to educating and preparing media professionals for today and the future.
 Our Bachelor of Arts in Media Studies and Production is at the intersection of study and production with a unique approach that blends theory and practice so that students consider the meaning and purpose of media in society even as they obtain and grow skills to create media.
-We go well beyond the traditional Radio/TV/Film degrees and offer a program that combines a scholar's understanding of media analysis, business, and production, with the practical and technical skills in oral and written communication, people and project management, media performance, and video/sound production and design for radio, television, online, and other outlets.
-With worldwide communities and the city of Philadelphia (America's 4th largest media market) as their living laboratories, students draw on their creativity, entrepreneurship, intellectual curiosity, and analytical abilities to navigate and build media careers in our global society.
+We offer a program that combines a scholar's understanding of media analysis, business, and production, with the creative and technical skills in oral and written communication, people and project management, media performance, and video/sound production and design for television, streaming, podcasts, and other outlets.
+With the city of Philadelphia (America's 4th largest media market) and the global society as their living laboratories, students draw on their creativity, entrepreneurship, intellectual curiosity, and analytical abilities to navigate and build media careers.

 Media Studies and Production students learn to think purposefully and critically about media, and examine the media's role in history, culture and society from many perspectives.

-Working with top scholars and practitioners (both inside and outside of the classroom), and using the latest equipment and tools, Media Studies and Production students learn how to produce, evaluate, and manage media content for traditional, contemporary, and emerging media in various genres, including information (news and documentary), music, comedy, sports, drama, and commercial and noncommercial persuasion campaigns.
-They explore institutions that create, distribute, and investigate media products (e.g., production studios, television and radio networks, and audience measurement companies) and learn how to develop, operate, and lead successful media businesses.
+Working with top scholars and practitioners (both inside and outside of the classroom), and using the latest equipment and tools, Media Studies and Production students learn how to produce, evaluate, and manage media content for traditional, contemporary, and emerging media in various genres, including information (news and documentary), music, comedy, sports, drama, children's media, and other forms of commercial and noncommercial media.
+They explore institutions that create, distribute, and investigate media products (e.g., production studios, television, radio, and podcast networks, and audience research companies) and learn how to develop, operate, and lead successful media businesses.
 Upon graduation, our students will have the skills to:

 • Develop and produce content for a variety of formats, technologies, and platforms.

-• Create effective media messages for the audiences and purposes they serve.
+• Create effective media messages for a variety of audiences and purposes.

 • Comprehend and apply theories regarding the cultural, social, and personal uses and effects of media and technologies.